Textualize/textual/docs/styles/background.md

 # Background

-The `background` rule sets the background color of the widget.
+The `background` rule sets the background color of a widget with an optional transparency level.

 ## Syntax